essanhaji/letter_recognizer/README.md

 pip install emnist
 ```

-The dataset itself is automatically downloaded and cached when needed.
+The dataset it self is automatically downloaded and cached when needed.
 To preemptively download the data and avoid a delay later during the execution of your program, execute the following command after installation :<br>
 ```
 python -c "import emnist; emnist.ensure_cached_data()"
 ```